 We haven't put any perfumes in there at all.

 Surprisingly enough, many skin irritants actually have a lot of biochemical commonality with these excitotoxins in terms of the way they damage skin cells.
-In addition to just providing a polymer layer, a high polymer layer that's electrically charged and that sticks to your skin and provides protection, New Feeling also contains materials that are known to protect brain cells from excessive excitatory activity and excitotoxin damage.
+In addition to just providing a polymer layer, a high polymer layer that's electrically charged and that sticks to your skin and provides protection, the new, improved skincare formulation also contains materials that are known to protect brain cells from excessive excitatory activity and excitotoxin damage.
 That polymer, I might add, at about four times the concentration we're using here, will actually provide very good protection from things like poison ivy.